deeplsd/Merkel-Podcast-Corpus/README.md

 ```
 podcast_date | start_duration | end_duration | text | how the snippet was obtained (force if obtained through forced alignment and srt if obtained through subtile file.)
 ```
-- `download_video.py`: Python script that downloads podcasts listed in the XML file.
+- `download_video.py`: Script to download podcasts listed in the XML file.
-- `crop_snippets.py`: Python script the crops video-snippets from full podcasts using durations provided in `timings.txt`
+- `crop_snippets.py`: Script to crop video-snippets from full podcasts using durations provided in `timings.txt`

 We are working towards adding more details about our downstream preprocessing.
 Stay tuned :)